ClojureBridge/curriculum/outline/data_structures.md

 The next two functions are used to make new vectors.
 The `vector` function takes any number of items and puts them in a new vector. `conj` is an interesting function that you'll see used with all the data structures.
 With vectors, it takes a vector and an item and returns a new vector with that item added to the end of the vector.
 Why the name `conj`?
 The verb "conjugate" has an archaic meaning "to join together," which is what we're doing: we're joining the new item to the vector.

 If you've programmed in another language before, you might be wondering if `conj` changes the vector.
 It's important to note that it does not.
-All collections in Clojure are _immutable_--that is, unchangable.
+All collections in Clojure are _immutable_--that is, unchangeable.
 When we say that a function "adds to" or "removes from" a collection, what we mean is that the function returns a new collection with an item added or removed.

 Take a look at the last three functions. `count` does what you'd expect: gives us a count of the number of items in a vector. `nth` gives us the nth item in the vector.
 Note that we start counting at 0, so in the example, calling `nth` with the number 1 gives us what we'd call the second element when we aren't programming. `first` returns the first item in the collection.
 Try not to think about that and `nth` at the same time or your brain will fry.